-5. Adverse environmental impacts: The proposed use, structure or activity will not constitute an adverse impact on the surrounding area resulting from: 1) excessive noise, level of illumination, glare, dust, smoke, or vibration which are higher than levels now experienced from uses permitted in the surrounding area; 2) emission of noxious or hazardous materials or substances; 3) pollution of water ways or ground water; or 4) transmission of signals that interfere with radio or television reception.
+5. Adverse Environmental Impacts: The proposed use, structure or activity will not constitute an adverse impact on the surrounding area resulting from: 1) excessive noise, level of illumination, glare, dust, smoke, or vibration which are higher than levels now experienced from uses permitted in the surrounding area; 2) emission of noxious or hazardous materials or substances; 3) pollution of water ways or ground water; or 4) transmission of signals that interfere with radio or television reception.

 No adverse environmental impacts are anticipated from this project.
 No new noise, glare, smoke, vibration, nor emissions of noxious materials, nor pollution of water ways or ground water, nor transmission of signals that interfere with radio or television reception are anticipated as part of the proposal.
-The structures will be a two-, a three-, and a four-family dwelling between $2\frac{1}{2}$ and 3 stories and will be used for residential purposes.
+The structures will be two- and three-family dwellings between $2\frac{1}{2}$ and 3 stories and will be used for residential purposes.

-6. Vehicular and pedestrian circulation: The circulation patterns for motor vehicles and pedestrians which would result from the use or structure will not result in conditions that create traffic congestion or the potential for traffic accidents on the site or in the surrounding area.
+6. Vehicular and Pedestrian Circulation: The circulation patterns for motor vehicles and pedestrians which would result from the use or structure will not result in conditions that create traffic congestion or the potential for traffic accidents on the site or in the surrounding area.

-The traffic and parking situation resulting from the proposed use would most likely not negatively impact the area.
-Eleven off-street parking spaces for the project will be located in an interior parking area which is well screened from the public right-of-way.
-All of the spaces would be tucked underneath or into indentations of the buildings.
-The remaining four off-street parking spaces for the project would be located in tandem driveway spaces off of Elmwood Street and Cameron Avenue.
+The traffic and parking situation resulting from the proposed use would most likely not negatively impact the surrounding area.
+Ten off-street parking spaces for the project will be located in an interior parking area which is well screened from the public right-of-way.
+All of the spaces would be tucked underneath buildings or in garages or into indentations of the buildings.
+Two of the remaining three off-street parking spaces for the project would be located in a tandem driveway space off of Elmwood Street and Cameron Avenue.
 Many of the properties in the surrounding neighborhood have a similar off-street parking set up.
 In fact, the tandem parking space driveway off of Elmwood Street is an existing situation at the project site.
 Additionally, the Traffic Memorandum the Applicant submitted as part of their application indicates that the proposed tandem spaces, in which someone would have to back into or out of from the street, would not have any noticeable effect on traffic operations along Elmwood Street or Cameron Avenue.
-Furthermore, the proposed four compact spaces in the interior parking area would also not appear to be substantially more detrimental to the neighborhood than the existing situation.
+Furthermore, the proposed two compact spaces in the interior parking area would also not appear to be substantially more detrimental to the neighborhood than the existing situation.
 These on-site parking spaces will make it extremely easy for residents of the project to park close to their homes and assist in getting additional cars off of Elmwood Street, which is a benefit to the entire neighborhood.
 The Traffic Memorandum submitted by the Applicant also indicates that these compact spaces would not create any negative impacts for the surrounding neighborhood or be inappropriate for the proposal.